UniCourt/WebApp-Workshop1/holiday-app/README.md

 ## Bring up the Express node app
    1. Open another terminal from the same file location run the follwing command (Use this terminal to monitor the docker-compose logs)
    2. `$ sudo docker-compose up`
-   3. Open another terminal and execute into the container
-      1. `$ sudo docker exec -ti holiday-node-app /bin/sh`
-      2. **`/home/node_app # npm run build`** To compile the type script
-      3. **`/home/node_app # npm run start`** To run the node application
-   4. You should see a message on the terminal
+   3. You should see a message on the terminal
-   5. ⚡️[server]: Server is running at http://localhost:3000
+   4. ⚡️[server]: Server is running at http://localhost:3000
-   6. Open `http://localhost:3000/` in your browser
+   5. Open `http://localhost:3000/` in your browser
-   7. You should see **Express + TypeScript Server** message on the browser
+   6. You should see **Express + TypeScript Server** message on the browser